-- Forgetting svn add is a common mistake. - Put only project source-files into repository. - Product files, e.g., .o, .d, a.out, do not need to be versioned.
+- Forgetting svn add for new files is a common mistake. - Add only project source-files into repository. - Product files, e.g., .o, .d, a.out, do not need to be versioned.

 3.4.5 Checking In

 • svn commit command updates the repository with the changes in working copy.